iomesh/docs/docs/deploy-iomesh-cluster/setup-worker-node.md

 sidebar_label: Set Up Worker Node
 ---

-After ensuring all requirements in [Prerequisites](#../) are met, you need to set up `open-iscsi` for each worker node.
+After ensuring all requirements in [Prerequisites](../deploy-iomesh-cluster/prerequisites.md) are met, set up `open-iscsi` for each worker node on which IOMesh will be installed and running.

 1. On the node console, run the following command to install `open-iscsi`.